Wanjiku the Teacher: Teacher Wanjiku (character)

-Wanjiku the teacher's character is shaped and acted by Caroline Wanjiku herself.
+Wanjìkū the teacher's character is shaped and acted by Caroline Wanjìkū herself.
 The character is a teacher heavily influenced by her mother tongue.
 She dresses mostly almost as a clown in a dotted dress and big transparent eyeglasses.
 Caroline Wanjiku has been writing scripts for the character and performed the character live and on television mostly in Swahili and directed by her manager, director and husband Victor Ber.

 Acclaim

-Wanjiku the teacher was well received by the comedy audiences in Kenya and beyond referring to her as the biggest, wittiest female comedian in Kenya, fastest rising comedian as others called her Kenya's Queen of Comedy.
+Wanjìkū has been well received by the comedy audiences in Kenya and has been called Kenya's fastest rising comedian as well as Kenya's Queen of Comedy.